Individual arrangements in examination sessions

 Separate examination room

-Students who are unable to take an examination in the examination room must contact Examination Services well in advance, and no later than 10 days before the examination.
-However, it should be noted that you can always discuss and agree with students on alternative methods of completion, taking the learning outcomes into account.
+If a student needs a separate examination room, you or the student must contact the accessibility liaison at Examination Services well in advance, but no later than 10 days before the examination by writing to specialneeds@helsinki.fi.
+Alternatively, you can always discuss and agree with students on alternative methods of completion, taking the learning outcomes into account.

-In the case of online examinations, students are responsible for the technical aids and well-functioning internet connection needed for the examination as well as their examination location.
+You and the degree programme are responsible for arranging additional time for remote examinations and extending the duration of the examination.
+Students are responsible for having the devices and internet connection needed for the examination as well as their examination location.

 Individual arrangements in Examinarium examinations